 Selling multiple products across multiple platforms, working within a team setting with a variety of specialized pre- and post-sales roles and the mandates to bring actionable insights have all increased the complexity of the sales role.
 This revised role requires new technological skills that include a full understanding of and ability to interpret client data and to integrate creative.

-AGI recently held its quarterly Media Advisory Council (“MAC”) session during the 2019 Operations Forum.
+Alexander Group recently held its quarterly Media Advisory Council (“MAC”) session.
 Participants included top executives from integrated print, integrated broadcast and pure-play digital.
 As the group examined the challenge of recruiting and retaining media sales roles, one clear and distinct solution stood out–it’s time to think differently about culture-building and people-advancement.

 The advertisers’ demand to sell solutions (versus product pushing) increases pressure on the organization to continue to develop their talent.
 Alexander Group’s MAC participants believe that their media sales firm’s ability to solution sell is grossly lacking.
 For media sales firms to recruit talent that can manage these new buying behaviors, they must create consultant-style sales roles that allow for growth and development.
 Participants agreed that much of their recruitment efforts stem from targeting recent undergraduates who exemplify the traits of being proactive rather than reactive.
 Media sales leaders are looking to raise the bar by requiring a specific set of behaviors to ensure they are hiring the right fit.
 With more career options and an expectation of continuous development, however, the competition for acquiring and retaining talent is as fierce as ever.
 As expected, to generate interest from these young professionals who demonstrate these abilities, media sales firms are developing a purpose-driven, teamwork environment coupled with an innovative sales incentive program.